Odeneho-Calculus/kalxjs/docs/README.md

 <!-- kalxjs/docs/README.md -->
 # kalxjs Documentation

 Welcome to the kalxjs documentation.
-Here you'll find everything you need to know about building applications with kalxjs, a modern JavaScript framework for building user interfaces.
+Here you'll find everything you need to know about building applications with kalxjs v2.1.14, a modern JavaScript framework for building user interfaces with exceptional performance, developer experience, and scalability.

 ## Contents